Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 Due to I/O lines impedence (or some other quirk on my Nano board), the Arduino Nano was however not a reliable interface to drive the Game Boy Printer on my side (it works or not without any pattern, maybe you'll be luckier than me), so it may be used for the **Game Boy Printer emulator only**.
 If you intend to use both the Game Boy Printer emulator and the printer interface features (see Uno shield section), prefer the Arduino Uno which is 100% reliable on my side.

-Despite this minor limitation, the Arduino Nano is particularly fancy as Game Boy Printer emulator (tiny and flashy as I like).
+Despite this minor limitation, the Arduino Nano  stays particularly fancy as Game Boy Printer emulator device (tiny and flashy as I like).

 ![](PCB_Arduino_Nano/PCB.png)